jccriado/matchingtools/README.rst

-*Effective* is a Python library for doing calculations related to Effective Field Theory.
+*Effective* is a Python library for doing symbolic calculations in Effective Field Theory.

-It provides the tools to create a lagrangian and integrate out heavy fields at the tree level.
+It provides the tools to create a Lagrangian and integrate out heavy fields at the tree level.
 It also includes functions for applying customizable transformations (for example, Fierz identities or simplification using equations of motion of the light fields) to the